alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_07_speeding_up_ci_cd_pipeline.md

 have slowed down substantially our CI / CD pipeline, as it now takes about one hour to complete the full process.

 The goal of this tutorial part is to focus on this slow pipeline problem and to find ways to accelerate it.

+---TODO---
+Code available in version6 and deployment-toolbox/version1
+---TODO---

 ## Deployment Docker image
 The slowest stage of our pipeline is the one responsible for deployment, and its first task is always the same: